galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >     - "Mode of operation" to `Count reads`
 >     - "Input bam file" to the STAR-generated `BAM` files (multiple datasets)
 >     - "DEXSeq compatible GTF file" to the previously generated GTF file
->     - "Is libray paired end?" to `Yes`
+>     - "Is library paired end?" to `Yes`
 >     - "Is library strand specific?" to `No`
 >     - "Skip all reads with alignment quality lower than the given minimum value" to `10`
 >
 {: .hands_on}

-DEXSeq generates a file similar to the one generated by featureCounts, but with counts for exons.
+DEXSeq generates a count table similar to the one generated by featureCounts, but with counts for exons.

 > ### {% icon question %} Question
 >
 > 1. Which exon has the most reads mapped to it for both samples?
-> 2. From which gene have these exon been extracted?
+> 2. Which gene does this exon belong to?
-> 3. Is there a connection to the previous result obtained with HTSeq-count?
+> 3. Is there a connection to the previous result obtained with featureCounts?
 >
 > > ### {% icon solution %} Solution
 > >